mattyoung101/tamara/papers/slides/sandia_presentation.typ

 #pause

+Programming hopefully finished _around_ January 2025.

+#pause

 Ideally, TaMaRa will be released open-source under the MPL 2.0.
-- Pending university IP shenanigans, but there is a good chance of being allowed to open-source it.
+- Pending university IP shenanigans...

 = Conclusion
 == Summary
-TODO
+- Automated triple modular redundancy EDA flow for Yosys
+- Takes any circuit, helps to prevent it from experiencing SEUs
+- Click a button and have any circuit run in space/in high reliability environments!

 == Bibliography
 #bibliography("slides.bib", style: "institute-of-electrical-and-electronics-engineers", title: none)